OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_setup.rst

 Importing vCenter Clusters
 --------------------------------------------------------------------------------

-vCenter cluster is the first thing that you will want to add into your vcenter installation because all other vcenter resources depend on it.
-OpenNebula will import these clusters as opennebula hosts so you can monitor them easily using Sunstone (Infrastructure/Hosts) or through CLI (onehost).
+vCenter cluster is the first thing that you will want to add into your vCenter installation because all other vCcenter resources depend on it.
+OpenNebula will import these clusters as OpenNebul hosts so you can monitor them easily using Sunstone (Infrastructure/Hosts) or through CLI (onehost).
 Also this is the only step where the authentication is to be required so it's important to assure that the process finishes successfully.

 Import a cluster with onevcenter